okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-in-to-spa-embedded-widget/main/vue/basic-sign-in.md

 #### Login route

 This route hosts the Sign-In Widget and redirects if the user is already logged in.
-See the `Login` route component, specified in the `src/components/Login.vue` file, from [Create a SIW container](#create-a-siw-container).
+See the `Login` route component, specified in the `src/components/Login.vue` file, from [Create a Sign-In Widget container](#create-a-sign-in-widget-container).

 #### Callback route